DengPingFan/Inf-Net/README.md

 ## 4. COVID-SemiSeg Dataset

-We also build a semi-supervised COVID-19 infection segmentation (**COVID-SemiSeg**) dataset, with 100 labeled CT scans from the COVID-19 CT Segmentation dataset [1] and 1600 unlabeled images from the COVID-19 CT Collection dataset [2].
+We also build a semi-supervised COVID-19 infection segmentation (**COVID-SemiSeg**) dataset, with 100 labelled CT scans from the COVID-19 CT Segmentation dataset [1] and 1600 unlabeled images from the COVID-19 CT Collection dataset [2].
 Our COVID-SemiSeg Dataset can be downloaded at [Google Drive](https://drive.google.com/open?id=1bbKAqUuk7Y1q3xsDSwP07oOXN_GL3SQM)